Diversity Council

 Representation

-Earlier this year, we had some assemblies about representation.
-We learnt that representation is important if we want everyone to feel valued and be the best that they can be.
-We learnt about stereotypes and how they can be harmful in preventing people from being the best that they can be.
+Through assemblies and class discussion, we have learnt that representation is important if we want everyone to feel valued and be the best that they can be.
+We have learnt about stereotypes and how they can be harmful in preventing people from being the best that they can be.
 We agreed that being caring or good at sport is not defined by your gender!

 Class Names